 The Primordial Ones are the ancient beings believed to have created Aethelgard and all reality within it.
-According to elven lore, they are beings of pure magic who sang the world into existence.
+According to elven lore, they are beings of pure Magic who sang the world into existence.
 They have not been seen in recorded history and their current status is unknown.

 Origins of the World